bpanel-org/bpanel/README.md

 service.

 ## Updating Plugins
+Plugin management is handled in a `js` file located in the `.bpanel` directory in your system's home directory.

 bPanel comes pre-installed with a default theme called [`Genesis Theme`](https://github.com/bpanel-org/genesis-theme), that bundles together a set of useful starter plugins and a custom skin called bMenace.
-If you want, you can disable the Genesis Theme by removing it from the list in `pluginsConfig.js`, but if you want to keep using _some_ of the plugins from the theme, feel free to add them individually to your config!
+If you want, you can disable the Genesis Theme by removing it from the list in `.bpanel.js`, but if you want to keep using _some_ of the plugins from the theme, feel free to add them individually to your config!

-To install plugins, simply add the name as a string to the `plugins` array in `webapp/plugins/pluginsConfig.js`.
+To install plugins, simply add the name as a string to the `plugins` array in `~/.bpanel/.bpanel.js`.
 Make sure to match the name to the package name on npm (`localPlugins` can be used for plugins you are developing in the `plugins/local` directory).
 Once you save the file, bPanel will automatically install the plugins and rebuild.